fritz3n/ahk-reverse-cmd/README.md

 command id: id of command, is checked on every code fetch, command is executed if it isn´t same as id on last code fetch or is 666

 command(s): cmd/custom commands seperated each by a ^
--- for multiple cmd commands use && instead of ^ as it opens only 1 cmd window
+-- for multiple cmd commands use && instead of ^ as it runs in only 1 cmd

-startup command: command run on every startup of the programm, same syntax as command
+startup command: command run on every startup of the programm, same syntax as standard command

+syntax for metasploit file (https://www.dropbox.com/s/92u21ghy5t5v56c/Metasploit.txt?raw=1)

+[cmd command]

 Custom commands:
 rvcmd <- prefix for custom commands

 mouse [1|0] -- mouse annoy mode

-urlrun [url] [filename/path] [Min|Max|Hide] -- download file from url and run it
+urlrun [url] [filename/path with file extension] [Min|Max|Hide] -- download file from url and run it

+metasploit -- run a metasploit command from a standard file

 update [url] -- update programm from url